 The Navy tests for several COCs at HPNS.
 These COCs are present in soil from both natural sources and historic shipyard activities.
 For the safety of shipyard neighbors, the Navy monitors air for COCs upwind and downwind of active construction sites.
 As with dust, COCs are collected on filters over 24 hours and sent to an offsite laboratory for analysis.
 Results of air monitoring for four identified COCs at HPNS for the current period are provided below.
 COCs include asbestos, lead, manganese, PM10, and total suspended particulates (TSP).
-Results from lab analyses are presented in the table below.
+Results from lab analyses are shown in the table below.
 They are compared to action levels defined in Navy Work Plans as approved by EPA and DTSC.
-There were exceedances for PM10 in air during this reporting period (see graph on Page 3).